harmindersinghk/aws-eks-terraform/README.md

 ### Access the Sample App

-1.Create an env var using the command below:
+1. Create an env var using the command below:
    ```bash
    export ACCOUNT_NUM="<your AWS accounr number>"
    ```